-The first day of school is less than a month away, but we’re all set in the school supply department.
+The first day of school will be here before you know it, but we’re all set in the school supply department.

-This is the first year that all three of my boys will be in school, so I knew I had to get on top of the back-to-school supply list before summer disappeared.
+With elementary kids and a middle-schooler, I know I have to get on top of the back-to-school supply list before summer disappears.
 My mission: To get the list done and to spend as little money as possible.

 Make a master school supply list.